 - 1. Developed green infrastructure/green streets conceptual plan for Day Brook watershed in Holyoke. - 2.
-Designed green infrastructure retrofit mapping methodology and tool and piloted in City of Springfield
+Designed green infrastructure retrofit mapping methodology and tool and piloted in City of Springfield.

 - Continue a program of local technical assistance to municipalities to implement model green infrastructure strategies, including LID/green infrastructure subdivision regulations and zoning, treescape restoration plans and green streets project implementation.
 Ongoing task. - Continue to review and update strategies within regional Green Infrastructure Plan and corresponding elements in Green Infrastructure Toolkit, identify and fill gaps where needed.
-Ongoing task. - Continue work with municipalities to identify best green infrastructure retrofit locations for city/town properties, including roadway right of ways.
+Ongoing task. - 3.
+Continue work with municipalities to identify best green infrastructure retrofit locations for city/town properties, including roadway right of ways.
+This work is based on methodology PVPC developed in 2019 through a pilot UPWP project in Springfied and continued in 2020 for Agawam.
+Methodology is based on mapping considerations researched and identified for the Regional Green Infrastructure Plan and augmented with considerations from 2016 federal stormwater permits.
+For 2021, include at least one and possibly two rural communities for green infrastructure retrofit mapping.
 Ongoing task. - 4.
 Evaluate green infrastructure and sustainability elements of proposed projects using the Transportation Project Evaluation criteria.
 As necessary.

-- 1. Adoption of green infrastructure strategies in selected communities.
-As necessary. - 2.
-Implementation of green streets projects in coordination with local communities.
+- Adoption of green infrastructure strategies in selected communities.
+As necessary. - Implementation of green streets projects in coordination with local communities.
 Ongoing task. - 3.
 Updated Green Infrastructure Plan Strategies and corresponding tools that are implementable in the coming years.
 Ongoing task. - 4.
-Use of green infrastructure retrofit location methodology.
-As necessary.
+Use of green infrastructure retrofit location methodology with retrofit mapping for up to 2 rural communities.
+September 2021.

 Source Budget Est. Staff Effort

-FHWA PL (80%) \$16,000 8 weeks
+FHWA PL (80%) \$15,200 8 weeks

-MassDOT (20% match) \$ 4,000 2 weeks
+MassDOT (20% match) \$ 3,800 2 weeks

-TOTAL \$20,000 10 weeks
+TOTAL \$19,000 10 weeks

-Direct Labor \$ 8,842
+Direct Labor \$ 8,590

-Indirect Costs \$ 11,158
+Indirect Costs \$10,410